libjohn/workshop_attendance/README.md

 There are two goals: transform and automate attendance file movement.

-1. Transform the Springshare-registration data to produce a paper roster (a form attendees can use to sign-in when attending a workshop.)
+1. Transform the Springshare-registration data to produce a paper roster that can be used to track workshop attendance.
-    - libcal --> Rstudio --> msExcel Attendance File

 2. Transform the Springshare-registration data into a format which Joel requested for deposit in Google Drive.
 Script will upload transformed data frame to Google Drive as a Google Sheet

-    - libcal --> RStudio --> GoogleDrive
+> libcal --> RStudio --> GoogleDrive

 ## Assumptions:

-- You have already downloaded the 1-3 registration files from Springshare and have not changed the filenames
+- You have already downloaded the registration files from Springshare and have not changed the filenames
-- Your Springshare data files are located inside the "data" subdirectory of the R project directory
-- There are no more than three files inside the data directory
-    - one attendees file, one waitlist file, one cancellations file
-    - the attendees file is mandatory
-    - you can put each workshop file-set in a subdirectory of the data directory.
 - No user data will be uploaded to GitLab or GitHub
     - use `.gitignore` to prevent uploading user data
     - User data on your personal machine is your responsibility